Dynatrace/obslab-release-validation/docs/validate-telemetry.md

 ## Wait For Demo to Start

-Wait for the demo application pods to start:
+Wait for the demo application pods to start by using hte following command.

 ```
 kubectl -n default wait --for=condition=Ready --all --timeout 300s pod
 ```

+!!! note "Command Stuck?"
+    This command will appear to "hang".
+That is expected behaviour.
+It isn't hanging, it is waiting.

+    This command will only return when all pods are ready OR the timeout has been reached.

 ## Access Demo User Interface